dialog-semiconductor/BLE_SDK6_examples/ibeacon/Readme.md

 It is also guaranteed to be unique on each DA14531 device (i.e. a different BD address will be generated on each DA14531 on which this is example is run).

 By default the output power is set to 0dBm.
-This can be increase to +2.5dBm by defining the macro TX_POWER_2d5Bm (see the macro definitions at the start of the user_app.c file).
+This can be increased to +2.5dBm by defining the macro TX_POWER_2d5Bm (see the macro definitions at the start of the user_app.c file).

 ## HW and SW configuration